Australian Journal of Administrative Law (AJ Admin L)

 Associate Professor Greg Weeks is a Senior Lecturer in the College of Law at the Australian National University, where he teaches Administrative Law and related courses.
 He was previously a member of the Faculty of Law at the University of New South Wales.
 Greg’s research interests are primarily related to judicial review and state liability and he has published a number of articles and book chapters in these fields.
 Greg has also served as the General Editor of the Australian Administrative Law Bulletin.
 Greg is one of the co-authors of Judicial Review of Administrative Action and Government Liability, Australia’s leading administrative law text (6th ed, Thomson Reuters, 2017).

-Current Issues – Justin Davidson, Senior Executive Lawyer, Australian Government Solicitor, Katie Miller, Executive Director, Legal Practice, Victorian Legal Aid and Dr Stephen Tully, Sixth Floor, St James Hall Chambers, Sydney
+Current Issues – Justin Davidson, Senior Executive Lawyer, Australian Government Solicitor, Katie Miller, Deputy Commissioner, Independent Broad-based Anti-corruption Commission and Dr Stephen Tully, Sixth Floor, St James Hall Chambers, Sydney

 Casenotes – Nathalie Ng, LLB (Hons) The University of Nottingham, UK; Australian Legal Practitioner

-Book Reviews – Dr Janina Boughey, Lecturer, Monash University
+Book Reviews – Dr Janina Boughey, Senior Lecturer, Faculty of Law, University of New South Wales

 The following websites contain details of material published in the Journal: